Changes & Challenges (1920s-1930s): Agricultural Hard Times and The Great Depression

 - What groups do you think are competing for the state's limited water resources?

-- Share the oral history Our Family Farm in Alpine Utah with students (also provided as a text link in the Changes & Challenges presentation.
+- Share the oral history Our Family Farm in Alpine Utah with students.
 Discuss the following question:

 - In the 1930s Utahns purchased most of their fresh produce from around Utah.
 Where does the produce we buy today come from?